tanimislam/covid19_stats/README.md

 	 ln -sf ~/.local/lib/python3.7/site-packages/basemap-1.2.1-py3.7-linux-x86_64.egg/mpl_toolkits/basemap basemap
 	 ```

-   If you have ve done everything correctly, its data structure will look like what is shown below, with a valid symbolic link to ``basemap``.
+   If you have done everything correctly, its data structure will look like what is shown below, with a valid symbolic link to ``basemap``.
      ```bash
 	 axes_grid
 	 axes_grid1